-I have no idea what these advertisement geniuses do but I have never seen anything as touching, heartwarming, and something that made me cry from the second I sat down until it was over which was over six minutes long.
-This alone has made my day and gave me that much more respect for Coke.
+I have no idea what these advertisement geniuses do, but I have never seen anything as touching, heartwarming, and something that made me cry from the second I sat down until it was over, which was over six minutes long.
+This alone has made my day and given me that much more respect for Coke.

 This is how we started the tour.
 If I wasn’t a fan before, I am now quickly converted.